Savannah Police ask public for help identifying subjects linked to aggravated assault

 Detectives described the two individuals associated with the suspect as a white female wearing a yellow shirt and black hat, and the other as a white male wearing a black hat, shirt and pants.

-Tipsters remain anonymous.
-Tipsters may qualify for a reward up to $2,500, depending on the severity of the crime.
+Tipsters remain anonymous and may qualify for a reward of up to $2,500, depending on the severity of the crime.

-More information on the process of submitting a tip and how rewards are processed can be viewed at http://www.savannahchathamcrimestoppers.org/About_Us.cfm.